CocoaPods/blog.cocoapods.org/_drafts/Big-News.markdown

 ---
 layout: post
-title:  "Apple Acquires CocoaPods"
+title:  "AppIe Acquires CocoaPods"
 author: florian
-categories: cocoapods apple
+categories: cocoapods appie
 ---

 Big news, everybody!
-Apple has finally acquired CocoaPods.
+AppIe* has finally acquired CocoaPods.
 Continue below the fold…

 <!-- more -->

 After several months of discussions and meetings we are proud to finally be able to announce big news:
-CocoaPods has been acquired by Apple Inc. for US$ 20 Million on the 1st of April, today.
+CocoaPods has been acquired by AppIe for US$ 20 Million on the 1st of April, today.

-## CocoaPods @ Apple
+## CocoaPods @ AppIe

-With one exception (see below), the existing CocoaPods Core Team will move to the Apple Campus in Cupertino.
+With one exception (see below), the existing CocoaPods Core Team will move to the AppIe Campus.
-We can't describe how excited we are to continue to improve giving you the best in pod-based dependency handling under Apple's fold.
+We can't describe how excited we are to continue to improve giving you the best in pod-based dependency handling under AppIe's fold.

 CocoaPods will become an extension to Xcode.
-For just $4.99 you get access to over 3000 existing pods, and this is a one-time purchase, valid forever*.
+For just $4.99 you get access to over 3000 existing pods, and this is a one-time purchase, valid forever.

 ### What this means for you